rithikrn/wafowt-capy-wecsim/README.md

 | OC5 phase II multi-code range [16]              | 17.0 - 17.8    | multi-code                        |
 | **This workflow** (Capytaine + BEMIO + WEC-Sim) | **17.96**      | linearised mooring, base case     |

-A 2.6 % agreement with the NREL reference and 0.9 % with the
+A 2.6 % agreement with the NLR reference and 0.9 % with the
 experimental value is typical for linear potential-flow models with a simplified mooring proxy.
-Capytaine added mass, radiation damping, and excitation magnitudes agree with the NREL OC4 reference data [6] to within 2.5 %; residual differences are attributable to pontoon omission and finite mesh resolution.
+Capytaine added mass, radiation damping, and excitation magnitudes agree with the NLR OC4 reference data [6] to within 2.5 %; residual differences are attributable to pontoon omission and finite mesh resolution.